atlantis-ar/IndoorObjectTaxonomy/README.md

 - [Scannet Concepts](http://www.scan-net.org/) (including the NYU40 set)
 - we use [Wordnet](https://wordnet.princeton.edu/) as a pivot to connect the vocabularies from different domains

+The taxonomy has been created from these sources in a semi-automatic way.

 For compatibility with FSO we continue using the BSD 3-clause license.

 ### Acknowledgement